-- Find the Sizes in Nature: Go outside and collect things in nature such as leaves, stones and pinecones.
-After you’ve collected things, count how many things you found and then talk about their sizes, which are larger, smaller and the largest and smallest.
-You can even add together objects that are the same (for example, all of the leaves).
+- Find the Sizes in Nature: Go outside and collect things in nature such as leaves, stones, and pinecones.
+After you’ve collected things, count how many things you found and then talk about their sizes, which are larger, smaller, the largest, and the smallest.
+You can even add objects that are the same (for example, all of the leaves).

-Very often, teachers will teach specific science lessons once to a few a times a week.
-During this time the class will learn about a certain topic, for example, water, weather, animals, or plants and nature, through the use of books, demonstrations with actual objects, explorations outside or interactive activities.
+Very often, teachers will give specific science lessons once to a few a times a week.
+During this time, the class will learn about a certain topic — for example, water, weather, animals, plants, or nature — through the use of books, demonstrations with actual objects, explorations outside, or interactive activities.
 In addition, kindergartners are natural scientists as they play and explore the world around them with their curious minds.
-Very often, science lessons overlap with math and literacy as teachers use tools such as books, graphs and measurement to help students learn.
-Since specific science topics learned in a kindergarten class vary across schools, find out which specific science topics your child will be learning and find ways to explore and learn about these topics at home.
+Very often, science lessons overlap with math and literacy as teachers use tools such as books, graphs, and measurement to help students learn.
+Since specific science topics presented in a kindergarten class vary across schools, find out which topics your child will be learning about and find ways to explore and learn about these topics at home.

 - Learns new facts about a variety of topics.